 Also referred to as "cost-per-click" or CPC, PPC can be challenging to begin.
 Especially when you don't have any data, how do you get started?
 We put together this list of 12 PPC tips that will give beginners the best chance of starting off on the right foot.
 And we'll address one of the main challenges of managing PPC — how to target business customers when there is a large volume of consumer or retail traffic searching similar keywords.Read More »

-For manufacturing companies, getting started with pay-per-click advertising is easy.
+For manufacturing companies, getting started with pay-per-click advertising can be simple.

 Seriously, Google touts that it takes "just a few minutes" to build your first ad.
 That means you can go from having absolutely no search engine presence at all to having your ads show on the first page of results in less time than it takes to heat up your leftovers for lunch.Read More »